mitchelldirt/mitchelldirt/README.md

 ---

-**💡 What I'm currently learning:**
+**💡 What I'm currently skilling up in:**

-.Net, React, and Typescript.
-I already do Typescript and React development, but there's still so much to learn and optimize.
-I'm also learning .Net development because I've found a lot of my favorite companies and transit providers utilize .Net and I genuinely enjoy how powerful the framework/language is.
+React, Typescript, and Go.

 ---

 **🧗 Hobbies:**

-Outside of work and learning I love rock climbing, 🚲 biking, 🐕‍🦺 walking my dog, 🚊 public transit, 🎲 board games, and 📚 reading
+Outside of work and learning I love rock climbing, 🚲 biking, 🐕‍🦺 walking my dog, 🎲 board games, and 📚 reading

 ---